The fundamental plane of black hole activity for low-luminosity radio active galactic nuclei across 1 < z < 4

-Due to the limitation of sample sizes, in the past it is difficult to make detailed analysis for the dependence of the fundamental plane on other physical properties, such as 1) Eddington ratio, 2) redshift, and 3) galaxy star-formation properties, especially for low-luminosity AGNs.
+Due to the limitation of sample sizes, in the past it was difficult to analyse in detail the dependence of the fundamental plane on other physical properties, such as 1) the Eddington ratio, 2) redshift, and 3) galaxy star formation properties, especially for low-luminosity AGNs.
 These studies may be crucial to our understanding of why different types of AGNs exhibit different fundamental planes.
-1) ``Eddington ratio'': Observational evidences show that radio-quiet and radio-loud AGNs have different fundamental planes \citep{Wang2006,Li2008,Bariuan2022}, and radio-loudness exhibits a negative correlation with Eddington ratio \citep{Ho2002,Panessa2007,Sikora2007}.
-This demonstrates that the fundamental plane may depend on Eddington-scaled accretion rate, which is still lack of quantitative studies until now.
-2) ``Redshift'': AGN accretion rate density peaks at $z \sim$ 2, and declines toward local universe \citep[see][for a review]{Aird2010,Madau2014}, which may give rise to different accretion physics at different cosmic time.
+1) The ``Eddington ratio:'' Observational evidences show that radio-quiet and radio-loud AGNs have different fundamental planes \citep{Wang2006,Li2008,Bariuan2022}, and radio loudness exhibits a negative correlation with Eddington ratio \citep{Ho2002,Panessa2007,Sikora2007}.
+This demonstrates that the fundamental plane may depend on the Eddington-scaled accretion rate, which is still lacking in quantitative studies until now.
+2) ``Redshift:'' The AGN accretion rate density peaks at $z \sim$ 2, and declines toward the local Universe \citep[see][for a review]{Aird2010,Madau2014}, which may give rise to different accretion physics at different cosmic times.
 The majority of previous works studied the fundamental plane at low redshift ($z<0.5$), while some of them extended to high redshift but only for high-luminosity AGNs \citep{Wang2006,Li2008,Bariuan2022}.
-For low-luminosity AGNs, it is still unclear about the dependence of the fundamental plane on redshift.
-3) ``Galaxy star-formation properties'': Radio AGNs hosted by star forming galaxies (SFGs) and quiescent galaxies (QGs) have different cosmic evolutions for AGN incident rate \citep[e.g.,][hereafter ``Paper I'']{Janssen2012,Kondapally2022,Wang2024} and radio luminosity functions \citep[][Paper I]{Kondapally2022}.
+For low-luminosity AGNs, the dependence of the fundamental plane on redshift is still unclear.
+3) ``Galaxy star formation properties:'' Radio AGNs hosted by star-forming galaxies (SFGs) and quiescent galaxies (QGs) have different cosmic evolutions for the AGN incident rate \citep[e.g.,][hereafter ``Paper I'']{Janssen2012,Kondapally2022,Wang2024} and radio luminosity functions \citep[][Paper I]{Kondapally2022}.
 Given that SFGs and QGs may perform different fueling mechanisms toward central SMBHs \citep[e.g.,][]{Kauffmann2009,Kondapally2022,Ni2023}, radio activities of central engines may depend on the fueling mechanisms of their host galaxies.
-Further, it still remains unclear that whether the fueling mechanisms affect the disc-jet connection characterized by the fundamental plane.
+Further, it still remains unclear whether the fueling mechanisms affect the disc-jet connection characterized by the fundamental plane.